Quick Links

 Although history will not always be taught and learned in a chronological sequence, by the end of Year 6, children will have a chronological understanding of British history from the Stone Age to the present day.
 The will be able to draw comparisons and make connections between different time periods and their own lives.
 Interlinked with this are studies of world history, such as the ancient civilisations of Greece and the Egyptians.

 History is taught in blocks throughout the year, so that children achieve depth in their learning.
-Teachers have identified the key knowledge and skills of each topic and consideration has been given to ensure progression across topics, throughout each year group, and across the school as a whole.
+Substantive and disciplinary key skills have been identified for each topic and consideration has been given to ensure progression across topics, throughout each year group, and across the school as a whole.
 At Burrington, we ensure that children have complete coverage of the National Curriculum, and use a rolling 2-year curriculum to reflect mixed-age classes.

 It is always advisable to base learning on first-hand experience, and teachers are encouraged to focus attention on the opportunities available in the local area, exploring a world ‘beyond the classroom’.
-History lends itself to, and benefits from, a wide range of teaching and learning styles, i.e. whole class teaching, when new or complex materials are introduced, as well as paired, group or individual work.
+Trips and visitors are carefully planned.

 IMPACT